-It’s a scenario that everyone recognises, and not only in the Technical Editorial department: One reads a text, for example, an operating manual, and stumbles over scrambled letters.
+A scenario that everyone recognises, and not only in the Technical Editorialdepartment: One reads a text, for example, an operating manual, and stumbles over scrambled letters.
 Maybe even in the title, as with this Blog.
 Such mistakes are only human and certainly happen to everyone, although they remain embarrassing.
-True to the motto "once doesn't count", one skims generously over one or even a few mistakes.
+True to the motto "Once Doesn't Count", one skims generously over one or even a few mistakes.
 However, when these mistakes pile up, they quickly distract from the content.
 In the worst case, one gives up and puts the text aside.
 This is especially alarming when the text, in our case the operating manual, contains important information that the reader should consider for his or her own safety, and for the optimal use of the product.

-Software can Support Proofreading, but not Replace it
+Software can Support the Proofreading, but not Replace it

 So that the flow of reading is not hindered by mistakes, comprehensive quality assurance always includes a check for linguistic correctness.
-There is automatic spellchecking, you say?
-Well, we all know the unintentionally weird examples of strange, nonsensical, or even incorrect "correction" suggestions made by the free-of-charge automatic spelling and grammar checks from the familiar Office applications.
-Even very powerful (fee-based) editing software can neither reliably check all error categories nor evaluate every mistake found in the sense of the author.
-It remains that even with good results through software-based testing, the most reliable tester is still human, namely the experienced editor.
+There is automatic spell checking, you say?
+Well, we all know the unintentionally weird examples of strange, nonsensical, or even incorrect "correction" suggestions made by the free-of-charge automatic spelling and grammar checks from the familiar Office programmes.
+Even very powerful (fee-based) test programmes can neither reliably check all error categories nor evaluate every mistake found in the sense of the author.
+It remains: Even with good results through tool-based testing, the most reliable tester is still human, namely the experienced editor.

-In contrast to the software, an editor assists by taking different perspectives.
-With a view not only but especially on the technical documentation, he or she ist able to see from these perspectives, for example, mistakes in the following areas:
+In contrast to the software, an editor assists in the correction of different glasses.
+With a view not only, but especially on the technical documentation, he or she sees through these glasses, for example, mistakes in the following areas:

-- The first things that surely comes to mind: spelling, grammar, and punctuation.
-The elimination of such mistakes is the classic proofreading that conjures up (perhaps not always fond) memories of school time and those red marks in the exercise book.
-To be absolutely solid in the regulations for these elementary disciplines is a prerequisite when working as
+- The first thing that surely comes to mind: spelling, grammar, and punctuation.
+The elimination of such mistakes is the classic proofreading that conjures up (perhaps not always fond) memories of school time and red marks in the exercise book.
+To be absolutely solid in the regulations for these elementary disciplines is a prerequisite when working as an editor.

-- A point which many may not be aware of right away: An editor doesn't just look at the text.
-Especially with instructional texts, technical illustrations are often used to support the text.
+- Which many may not be equally aware of: An editor doesn't just look at the text.
+Especially in instructional texts, technical illustrations are often used to support the text.
 Here, an editor checks the Text-Image Reference: Is the appropriate illustration being referred to?
 Are the position numbers and captions correct?
 Are the captions of the images well formulated?